9 Ways to Use Pop-Up Advertising on Your Website

 A word of advice – test this out first before setting it and leaving it on autopilot.
 Not all audiences will respond the same way to different popups, and there is no way to know how your audience will respond until you test it out yourself.

-Here’s an example: I recently helped my partner launch a single-product site, and we discovered that the popup that used an evergreen timer for a limited time coupon didn’t convert as well as the regular popup with no scarcity.
-When we discovered this, we removed the evergreen scarcity element and found that more people signed up to his email list!
+Here’s an example: I recently helped my partner launch a single-product site, and we discovered that the popup that used an evergreen timer for a limited-time coupon didn’t convert as well as the regular popup with no scarcity.
+When we discovered this, we removed the evergreen scarcity element and found that more people signed up for his email list!

 What if you want to place a specific product at the forefront of your marketing efforts?